geerlingguy/ansible-role-kibana/README.md

 The FQDN or IP address and port Kibana should use.

-    kibana_config_file: "/etc/kibana/kibana.yml"
+    kibana_config_dir: "/etc/kibana"

+OPTINAL.
 The path where the config file should be copied to.
+If this is not set, role will try to guess and find it.

     kibana_elasticsearch_url: "http://localhost:9200"